Hero image

 cgazzalcgazzal

-Reflexive Verbs in the Perfect Tense/ Passé Composé - A Complete Guide.
+Reflexive Verbs in the Present Tense in French - A Complete Guide.

-This resource introduces students to reflexives verbs in the past perfect tense and gives a step-by-step method of how to form the perfect tense of reflexive verbs.
+This resource pack will ensure students have a full understanding of recognising and conjugating reflexive verbs in the present tense.
+The first PowerPoint introduces pupils to reflexives verbs, in the infinitive and then demonstrates how to form the present tense of reflexive verbs, using a step-by-step method.
 The slides contain grammar notes that students can note in their exercise books and use as a reference for all future work using these verbs.
-There are a wide range of exercises to complete, as well as a reading comprehension and a writing task.
+There are a range of exercises to complete, as well as a reading comprehension and a writing task.
 There is a worksheet that accompanies the PowerPoint.
-There is also a separate worksheet with translation exercises into English and into French.
-This is a tried and tested method to ensure comprehension and the ability to confidently form the perfect tense with reflexive verbs.
+The second PowerPoint contains pictures of daily routine activities with the appropriate phrases, in the first person, and then moves on to tasks to complete using all subject pronouns with a wide range of reflexive verbs.
+This is a tried and tested method to ensure comprehension and the ability to confidently form the present tense with reflexive verbs.

 The Negative of French Present Tense Verbs.